Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: ASYNCHRONOUS FRACTIONAL MULTI-AGENT DRL NETWORKS

 D3QN is a modified version of deep Q-learning \cite{mnih2015human} equipped with double DQN technique with target Q to overcome overestimation \cite{van2016deep} and dueling DQN technique which separately estimates value function and advantage function \cite{wang2016dueling}.
-And our R-D3QN structure is inspired by DRQN \cite{hausknecht2015deep} which allows networks to retain context and memory from history events and environment states.
+Our RNN-D3QN architecture is inspired by DRQN \cite{hausknecht2015deep} which allows networks to retain context and memory from history events and environment states.
 The key idea is to learn a mapping from states in state space $S^O$ to the Q-value of actions in action space $A^O$.
-When the policy is learned and updated to the mobile device, it can selective offloading actions with the maximum Q-value to maximize the expected long-term reward.
-Apart from traditional deep Q-learning, it has a target Q-function network to compute the expected long-term reward of based on the optimal action chosen with the traditional Q-function network to solve the overestimation problem.
-What's more, both the Q-function networks contain the advantage layer and value layer, which are used to estimate the value of the state and the relative advantage of the action.
-What's more, we take advantage of a GRU module to provide history information of other agents' decisions and environment states.
+When the policy is learned and updated to the mobile device, it can select offloading actions with the maximum Q-value to maximize the expected long-term reward.
+Apart from traditional deep Q-learning, it has a target Q-function network to compute the expected long-term reward based on the optimal action chosen with the traditional Q-function network to solve the overestimation problem.
+Moreover, both the Q-function networks contain the advantage layer and value layer, which are used to estimate the value of the state and the relative advantage of the action.
+In addition, we take advantage of a GRU module to provide history information of other agents' decisions and environment states.